cory-weller/BIOL4585/08_using_HPC_clusters/README.md

 1. Download and install the [atom text editor](https://atom.io/)

-2. Open the settings menu under File/Settings or with they key combination `Ctrl` + `comma`
+2. Open atom, and then open the settings menu under File/Settings or with they key combination `Ctrl` + `comma`

-3. Select **install** from the settings window and install the package [ftp-remote-edit](https://atom.io/packages/ftp-remote-edit)
+3. Select **Install** from the settings window and install the package [ftp-remote-edit](https://atom.io/packages/ftp-remote-edit) by the author h3imdall

 4. Open the package with `Ctrl` + `spacebar`

-5. You will be prompted to create a password--this is an entirely new password, specific to the text editor.
+5. You will be prompted to create a master password--this is an entirely new password, specific to the text editor.
 Think of it like a master password for accessing other servers.

 6. To access files on Rivanna, you need to enter information for connecting to it.
+Click **edit servers** to enter information.
 Yours should look similar to the settings below, but with your own computing ID and your own Rivanna password.

 ![](../assets/img/atom_sftp_settings.png)

-7. You should now see your `/scratch/<computingID>/` folders within the file browser.
+7. Expand the `Rivanna` folder to see the contents of your scratch directory within the file browser.
 You can open them to view or edit the contents.
 Upon saving, it will be uploaded to Rivanna.
 You can collapse and expand a directory to refresh its contents.

 ![](../assets/img/atom_with_sftp.png)